Basic knowledge about “Reverb"

 The reverb effect is one of the oldest guitar effects and was already used in the 1960s as a spring reverb in amplifiers such as those from Fender.
 In the past, the control options for spring reverb were limited to an intensity control, with no options for setting the room size or reverb duration.
 Today, guitarists use studio-quality digital reverb pedals as stomp boxes to integrate the popular reverb effect into their guitar playing.

-How does a Hall effect work?
+How does a reverb effect work?

 For guitarists in the 1950s, reverb was a phenomenon created solely by the acoustic space in which the guitar was played.